Monty/IMDb_xref/README.md

 * What other shows I've seen were they in?
 * Did anyone play in both "The Crown" and "The Durrells in Corfu"

-If it's difficult to picture what using this would be like, check out my [query demo screencast](https://youtu.be/91h3mnvV7Ug).
+To see what it's like before installing, check out my [query demo screencast](https://youtu.be/91h3mnvV7Ug).
 It only takes 45 seconds.

 The program also creates comprehensive lists and spreadsheets of shows, actors,